Best Xbox One games Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Xbox One games you can buy in 2022.

 Every major games console has no shortage of blockbuster games to choose from, including shoot 'em ups, beat 'em ups, racing and RPG titles.
 But, with so many choices, it can be tricky knowing where to start.

 For this list of the best Xbox One games, we've chosen those with a serious wow factor.
-We're talking 4K and HDR picture quality in most cases with a sprinkling of Dolby Atmos where available.
+We're talking HDR in most cases with a sprinkling of Dolby Atmos where available.
 Each of these titles will put the best gaming headsets and best surround sound systems through their paces.

 All these games excel in the sound and vision stakes and are guaranteed to help you waste an hour or three of an evening.
-If you've got a 4K TV and a suitable sound system and really want to impress your mates, then these are the games for you.
+If you've got a nice TV, a suitable sound system, and really want to impress your mates, then these are the games for you.